Ukrainian Air Force: Role in the Russian invasion of Ukraine

 On the morning of 24 February 2022, most of the Ukrainian air defense crews were on their bases, while a handful were on training duties when the Russians launched a barrage of at least 160 ballistic and cruise missiles (Kh-101, Kh-555, 3M54 Kalibr, and 9K720 Iskander) and anti-radiation missiles (Kh-31, Kh-58) as well, hitting at least 83 ground targets including 11 air bases, 19 air defense radar systems and 39 "other" radar stations while up to 22 S-300 launchers and 17 launchers for other SAM systems knocked down during the first 48 hours of the Russian "special military operation".
-With communications from the headquarters in Vinnytsia cut off by a Russian cyberattack a day earlier, local commanders were forced to act independently in face of the enemy onslaught, with pilots quickly taking off and scattering to avoid incoming missiles, ground crews being hastily evacuated and start repairing as much remaining equipment as possible.
+With communications from the headquarters in Vinnytsia cut off by a Russian cyberattack a day earlier, local commanders were forced to act independently in face of the enemy onslaught, with pilots quickly taking off and scattering to avoid incoming missiles, ground crews being hastily evacuated as well as starting repairs of remaining equipment.

 On 24 February 2022, the PSZSU had 116 operational combat aircraft (MiG-29s, Su-27s, Su-25s, and Su-24Ms) according to Business Insider.
 In March 2022, Ukraine still had about 55 operational combat aircraft according to David Deptula, senior scholar at the United States Air Force Academy.

 In April 2022, the Pentagon stated that Ukraine not only managed to maintain its fleet of fixed-wing aircraft, but also repair damaged aircraft after receiving spare parts and equipment through the United States' coordination and provision, with a senior US defence official claiming that about 20 aircraft were restored to operational status.
 On 19 September, US Air Force General James B. Hecker said that Ukrainian air defences had shot down 55 Russian warplanes since the start of the invasion.
 He credited this success to the Ukrainian use of Buk and S-300 air defence systems.
 As the US doesn't have these systems getting new missiles from European allies was a "big ask" from Kyiv.
 Russian airplanes increased their operations due to the 2022 Ukrainian Kharkiv Oblast counteroffensive.
 The tally went to 55 after the British Ministry of Defence stated that it believed that some 4 Russian jets had been downed by Ukraine over the previous 10 days.
 This was due to a number of factors including changing front lines, or the fact that they were under pressure to provide closer ground support.
-He further claimed that the Ukrainian Air Force was at about 80% of its pre-invasion strength after 7 months of combat.
+Hecker further claimed that the Ukrainian Air Force was at about 80% of its pre-invasion strength after 7 months of combat.